-Child development expert Amber Ankowski, PhD, and her keeping-a-sense-of-humor expert husband Andy, are the parents of two young children, founders of the Doctor and the Dad website, and authors of this entertaining yet informative work that shows parents how to re-create classic child development experiments using items they have around the house.
+Child development expert Amber Ankowski, PhD, and her keeping-a-sense-of-humor expert husband Andy, are the parents of three young children, founders of the Doctor and the Dad website, and authors of this entertaining yet informative work that shows parents how to re-create classic child development experiments using items they have around the house.

 These simple step-by-step experiments, designed for kids still in the womb up through age seven and beyond, help parents understand their children’s physical, cognitive, language, and social development better than any textbook ever could.
 Instead of just reading about how kids should be thinking and behaving at any given stage of development, parents can now see it for themselves – while interacting and having fun with their children at the same time!